University of the West Indies Global Campus: Academic programmes

-The Open Campus offers a wide range of programmes in both distance mode and face-to-face mode at one of its many regional learning centres.
-At the undergraduate level, the Open Campus offers programmes at the certificate, diploma, associate and bachelor levels in fields such as education, business and public administration, sports, technology, humanities and social sciences.
-Similarly, at the graduate level, the Open Campus offers programmes at the advanced certificate, postgraduate diploma, masters and doctoral levels in similar areas.
-The Campus includes courses and certificates that would be considered part of continuing and professional education, prior learning assessment, and summer school courses.
+The Open Campus offers a range of programmes in both distance and face-to-face modes at its regional learning centres.
+At the undergraduate level, the Open Campus offers programmes at the certificate, diploma, associate, and bachelor's levels in fields such as education, business and public administration, sports, technology, humanities, and social sciences.
+Similarly, at the graduate level, the Open Campus offers programmes at the advanced certificate, postgraduate diploma, master's, and doctoral levels in similar areas.
+The campus includes courses and certificates that are part of continuing and professional education, prior learning assessment, and summer school courses.

 While the Open Campus is the main distance education unit of the University, some other units offer programmes by distance.
 For example, the UWI/FIFA/CIES Diploma in Sports Management is offered by distance and managed by UWI Mona.
-Similarly, the Department of Library and Information Studies offers several masters-level programmes in a blended learning format.
+Similarly, the Department of Library and Information Studies offers several master's-level programmes in a blended learning format.

 Accreditation

 In 2019, UWI Open Campus was re-accredited by the Barbados Accreditation Council for the maximum term, ending in 2026.
-Subsequently, as the Open Campus operates across countries and territories, sought mutual recognition in contributing countries/territories.
+Subsequently, as the Open Campus operates across countries and territories, it sought mutual recognition in the contributing countries and territories.